Ida B. Wells: Marriage and family

-On June 27, 1895, in Chicago at Bethel AME Church, Wells married attorney Ferdinand L. Barnett, a widower with two sons, Ferdinand Barnett and Albert Graham Barnett (1886–1962).
+On June 27, 1895, in Chicago at Bethel African Methodist Episcopal Church, Wells married attorney Ferdinand Lee Barnett, a widower with two sons, Ferdinand Barnett and Albert Graham Barnett (1886–1962).
 Ferdinand Lee Barnett, who lived in Chicago, was a prominent attorney, civil rights activist, and journalist.
-Like Wells, he spoke widely against lynchings and for the civil rights of African Americans.
+Like Wells, he spoke widely against lynchings and in support of the civil rights of African Americans.
 Wells and Barnett had met in 1893, working together on a pamphlet protesting the lack of Black representation at the World's Columbian Exposition in Chicago in 1893.
 Barnett founded The Chicago Conservator, the first Black newspaper in Chicago, in 1878.
 Wells began writing for the paper in 1893, later acquired a partial ownership interest, and after marrying Barnett, assumed the role of editor.

-Wells' marriage to Barnett was a legal union as well as a partnership of ideas and actions.
-Both were journalists, and both were established activists with a shared commitment to civil rights.
-In an interview, Wells' daughter Alfreda said that the two had "like interests" and that their journalist careers were "intertwined".
+Wells's marriage to Barnett was a legal union as well as a partnership of ideas and actions.
+Both were journalists, as well as established activists with a shared commitment to civil rights.
+In an interview, Wells's daughter Alfreda said that the two had "like interests" and that their journalist careers were "intertwined".
 This sort of close working relationship between a wife and husband was unusual at the time, as women often played more traditional domestic roles in a marriage.